The popular image associated with Mid-Continent Railway Museum is that of steam trains.

 While Mid-Continent’s volunteer shop crews wrestled with the decisions on how to proceed with the repair work, federal guidelines for steam boiler operation changed, mandating even further major repairs.
 The museum engaged Steam Services of America in 2001 to perform a complete inspection of the boiler in light of these new requirements.
 The result was a significant expansion of the repair plan to encompass a major overhaul of the entire boiler.
 The new price tag rose well beyond the money raised by the “Help Steam Live” campaign.
 In addition to the boiler, significant repairs or replacement of other major components such as the cab, running gear, and tender were also found necessary.
 The R-1 was parked in favor of repairing less costly locomotives.

 This changed in June 2011 when a $250,000 matching grant was received from the Wagner Foundation of Lyons, Wis.
 The Wagners approached Mid-Continent with interest in supporting the restoration of a museum-owned locomotive.
-Neither the Saginaw Timber Co. #2 nor Western Coal & Coke #1 fit the bill.
 The presence of existing funds raised during the original “Help Steam Live” campaign and the allure of bringing Mid-Continent’s iconic locomotive back to operation led the foundation to name 1385 as their project of choice.
 With a significant infusion of cash in place and incentive for others to join in giving as well, repair work resumed shortly after.

-Western Coal & Coke #1 is currently disassembled inside Mid-Continent’s Engine House.
-Other than minor no cost or low-cost tasks performed by volunteers on occasion, the #1’s restoration is currently on hold as Mid-Continent’s fundraising efforts and volunteers focus on C&NW #1385.
+Western Coal & Coke #1 last operated on February 15, 1992.
+It is currently disassembled inside Mid-Continent’s Engine House.
+Restoration work is ongoing, but with minimal funding available, work is currently limited to low- or no-cost tasks performed by volunteers.
+Mid-Continent’s fundraising and volunteers are currently focused on completing C&NW #1385 and crucial infrastructure projects before full attention can once again be turned to WC&C #1.
 Updates from when the #1 project was more active can still be viewed.